Proof of Cloud: Data Center Execution Assurance for Confidential VMs: Discussion

+In contrast, our \gls{dcea} approach addresses \emph{inter-component binding} by cryptographically linking the \gls{cvm}'s launch and runtime integrity measurements to the host platform’s measured state.
+This binding directly counters proxy-style mix-and-match attacks and extends beyond protecting individual attestation primitives to ensuring their correct composition.
+Other work has examined related proxy and replay vulnerabilities, such as the Time-Of-Check to Time-Of-Use (TOCTOU) problem in remote attestation~\cite{nunes2021toctouproblemremoteattestation}, where stale measurements can be reused after malicious state changes.
+While our solution does not implement continuous attestation, it significantly narrows the TOCTOU window by coupling the \gls{cvm} launch to the host’s measured state.
+Any post-launch changes in firmware or hypervisor configuration alter these measurements and are detectable upon re-attestation.
+Experiments in \Cref{app:dcea-performance} show that \gls{tpm} overheads are low, making periodic or continuous re-attestation feasible.
+Complementary mechanisms such as TGX~\cite{cispa2886}, which combines \gls{tpm} and Intel \gls{sgx} for secure key derivation, could further strengthen these guarantees.

+From a platform ownership perspective, Intel's \gls{poe} \cite{intel_poe_2025} binds a platform identity to an organizational owner via signed endorsement tokens.
+Each platform exposes an immutable Processor Registration ID (PRID) and a resettable \gls{ppid}, embedded in attestation quotes and cross-referenced against provider-signed manifests. \gls{poe} and \gls{dcea} are complementary: POE answers which entity owns this hardware, whereas \gls{dcea} answers is the host software stack in a verified state.
+Under \gls{poe} alone, a malicious provider (or a compromised insider) could run a modified hypervisor on valid, endorsed hardware to mount side-channel attacks like TDXdown, TDXploit, Heckler \cite{10.5555/3766078.3766141,tdxdownCCS24,schlüter2024hecklerbreakingconfidentialvms, snpeek2025}.
+Because the roles are fulfilled by distinct entities with misaligned incentives, the Host-to-CVM interface becomes a critical attack surface.
+A combined deployment could use \gls{poe} for fleet-level identity and \gls{dcea} for per-CVM hypervisor integrity, providing defense in depth against both proxy attacks and host-stack compromise.
-From a privacy perspective, prior work has highlighted concerns regarding sensitive information disclosure in \gls{ct} logs~\cite{9917530,Eskandarianprivacy}.
-In our setting, we envision the use of \glspl{zkp} to allow a \gls{td} to prove membership in a set of trusted hardware identities without revealing the exact one.
-Privacy-preserving mechanisms such as private set membership proofs or anonymous credential schemes could be integrated to mitigate traceability risks.

-Finally, the \gls{dcea} concept is not limited to cloud deployments: a trusted certifying authority could vouch for on-premise hardware by combining tamper-evident enclosures and intrusion-detection records, much like Apple's hardware-integrity program \cite{apple_pcc_hardware_integrity}.
+Prior work has highlighted concerns about the disclosure of sensitive information in \gls{ct} logs~\cite{9917530,Eskandarianprivacy}.
+For \gls{dcea}, we envision using \glspl{zkp} to allow a \gls{cvm} to prove membership in a set of trusted hardware identities without revealing the exact provider.
+Privacy-preserving mechanisms such as private set membership proofs or anonymous credential schemes could be used to mitigate traceability while preserving the strong binding guarantees provided by \gls{dcea}.
+Finally, the \gls{dcea} concept is not limited to cloud deployments.
+A trusted certifying authority could similarly vouch for on-premise hardware by combining hardware-rooted attestation with tamper-evident enclosures and intrusion-detection records, analogous to Apple’s hardware-integrity program~\cite{apple_pcc_hardware_integrity}.
+This shows that \gls{dcea} represents a general architectural principle for execution-location assurance, rather than a cloud-specific mechanism.